Back to blog

 through SafePrompt before they enter the LLM context.

-This implements Layer 2 of the four-layer RAG security model:
+This implements Layer 2 of the four-layer model:

 chunk-level validation at retrieval time.